Types of Aid

 - U.S. citizenship or eligible non-citizen

 - Accepted for enrollment into a degree or eligible certificate program prior to application deadline.
 Students are encouraged to apply early, at least 6 to 8 weeks prior to the scholarship deadline.
 In most cases this will allow enough time to complete the admission process.

 - Minimum grade point average of 2.0 is required for most scholarships.
 (However, many scholarships require at least a 3.0 GPA.)

 - Applicants must have their Free Application for Federal Student Aid (FAFSA) results on file.

-- Two professional letters of recommendation, delivered in an electronic format.
+- One professional letter of recommendation, delivered in an electronic format.
+Some scholarship opportunities may require additional documentation at the discretion of the donor.

 - Completed electronic application.